For a long time I found myself preparing sermon outlines on my iPad and then having to convert my notes into the traditional printed paper format.

 With the iPad though, I think the advantages outweigh the disadvantages.

-This concern is quickly subsiding as iPads become more and more common, but for the time being, I find there is value in using a case that looks like a notebook.
+This concern is quickly subsiding as iPads become more and more common, but I still think it’s a good idea to use a case that looks like a notebook.

 This is not to hide the fact that you are preaching with an iPad, as much as it is to keep the fact from becoming a distraction.